-One of my all-time favorite spots, just because of its cosiness and because it’s the ideal place to drink red wine, which happens to be one of my favorite activities in winter.
+One of my all-time favorite spots, just because of its cosiness and because it’s the ideal place to drink red wine and nibble French cheeses, which happens to be one of my favorite activities.

 This charming bar located in the Saint Germain des Prés area is one of the few bars that has remained pretty much unchanged since its opening in 1952.
 The prices seem to have remained as well, as it’s really not expensive: during the happy hour you can treat yourself and your friends for €16 a bottle.